JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/arrays.md

  5  6  7  8  12

 julia> vcat(M, v)
-ERROR: ArgumentError: number of columns of each array must match (got (4, 1)) [...]
+ERROR: DimensionMismatch: number of columns of each array must match (got (4, 1)) [...]
 ```